litex-hub/conda-build-prepare/README.rst

 ----------------------------

 ``wishbone-tool`` recipe is included for testing in this repository in the ``test`` directory.
-The package can be successfully built with the aforementioned commands after specifying the recipe path with the ``PACKAGE`` variable and using any ``DIRECTORY``, e.g.:
+The package can be successfully built with the aforementioned commands after specifying the recipe path with the ``RECIPE`` variable and using any ``DIRECTORY``, e.g.:

 .. code-block:: bash
    :name: set_envs

-   PACKAGE=test/wishbone-tool
+   RECIPE=test/wishbone-tool
    DIRECTORY=X

 Specifying additional channels